Nepal Annapurna: Search ends for surviving trekkers

 At the height of the storm, climbers endured an almost complete white-out

-The BBC's Andrew North in Kathmandu says that in addition to finding bodies, the authorities are eager to improve the flow of information on those caught up in the disaster.
+The BBC's Andrew North in Kathmandu says that in addition to

+information on those caught up in the disaster.
 There are currently three different lists of the dead and survivors, being run by the army, the home ministry and Nepal's trekking association, and some people may have been counted twice.
 The authorities say they now want to create a single list.

 Nepalese, Japanese, Israeli, Canadian, Indian, Slovak, Vietnamese and Polish trekkers are said to be among the dead.